seantunwin/flower-heart/README.md

 #### Create Vector Mask

-+ While still on the `flower` layer and having the path outline still displayed, from the Menu go to Layer -> Vector Mask -> Current Path
++ While still on the `flower` layer and having the path outline still displayed, from the Menu go to `Layer -> Vector Mask -> Current Path`

 --------------------------

-We are now finished with the `flower` layer and will move on to the `clouds` layer
+We are now finished with the `flower` layer and will move on to the `clouds` layer.

 ---------------------------

 #### Create another Vector Mask

 + From the Layers panel  turn on the visibility of the `clouds` layer
-+ If you want to feel free to Move (`V`) the layer so that the blend of colors feels right to you.
++ If you want to feel free to Move (`V`) the layer so that the blend of colors feels right to you
-+ From the Layers panel, click the Paths tab (if you don't see it, from the Menu go to Window -> Paths).
-There should be the heart path there named `Work Path`.
++ From the Layers panel, click the Paths tab (if you don't see it, from the Menu go to `Window -> Paths`).
+There should be the heart path there named `Work Path`
 + Click the path.
-Do NOT Ctrl (Cmd) + click.
+Do NOT Ctrl (Cmd) + click
 + Go back to the Layers tab and ensure the `clouds` layer is selected
-+ From the Menu go to Layer -> Vector Mask -> Current Path
++ From the Menu go to `Layer -> Vector Mask -> Current Path`

 ### Final Touches